simonhaenisch/prettier-plugin-organize-imports/readme.md

 If you're using Vue.js with Pug templates, you'll also need to install `@volar/vue-language-plugin-pug` as a dev dependency, and configure it in `vueCompilerOptions` (see [usage](https://www.npmjs.com/package/@volar/vue-language-plugin-pug)).

-### Debug Logs
+## Debug Logs

-If something doesn't work, you can try to prefix your command with `DEBUG=true` which will enable this plugin to print some logs.
+If something doesn't work, you can try to prefix your `prettier` command with `DEBUG=true` which will enable this plugin to print some logs.

 ## Rationale/Disclaimer